zulip/zulip/docs/code-style.md

 new code to modify a model object, since your new code has a good chance of getting at least one of these things wrong.

+### Naive datetime objects

+Python allows datetime objects to not have an associated timezone, which can cause time-related bugs that are hard to catch with a test suite, or bugs that only show up during daylight savings time.

+Good ways to make timezone-aware datetimes are below.
+We import `timezone` as `from django.utils import timezone`.
+When Django is not available, `timezone.utc` should be replaced with `pytz.utc` below.
+* `timezone.now()` when Django is available, such as in `zerver/`.
+* `datetime.now(tz=pytz.utc)` when Django is not available, such as for bots and scripts.
+* `datetime.fromtimestamp(timestamp, tz=timezone.utc)` if creating a
+  datetime from a timestamp.
+This is also available as `zerver.lib.timestamp.timestamp_to_datetime`.
+* `datetime.strptime(date_string, format).replace(tzinfo=timezone.utc)` if
+  creating a datetime from a formatted string that is in UTC.

+Idioms that result in timezone-naive datetimes, and should be avoided, are `datetime.now()` and `datetime.fromtimestamp(timestamp)` without a `tz` parameter, `datetime.utcnow()` and `datetime.utcfromtimestamp()`, and `datetime.strptime(date_string, format)` without replacing the `tzinfo` at the end.

+Additional notes:
+* Especially in scripts and puppet configuration where Django is not available, using `time.time()` to get timestamps can be cleaner than dealing with datetimes.
+* All datetimes on the backend should be in UTC, unless there is a good reason to do otherwise.

 ### `x.attr('zid')` vs. `rows.id(x)`

 Our message row DOM elements have a custom attribute `zid` which